Here's where to find fireworks around the New Orleans metro area.

 East Bank and West Bank of St. John Parish

-Residents in St. John Parish can enjoy Fourth of July festivities on both sides of the river.
-The parish’s Independence Day Celebration kicks off on Tuesday at 6 p.m. and features a salute to veterans.
+Residents in St. John Parish can enjoy fun, family-friendly Fourth of July festivities on both sides of the river.
+The parish’s Independence Day Celebration kicks off on Wednesday at 6 p.m. and features a salute to veterans.
 East Bank residents can gather at St. Peter Catholic Church Grounds in Reserve, La.
 On the West Bank, you can participate in festivities at St. John the Baptist Catholic Church in Edgard, La.
+This year, no one will be allowed on the levee for safety reasons because of higher than normal river levels.

 Pearl River 4th of July Celebration